 Inflation-indexed bonds are designed to protect investments from inflation.
 They vary across countries but share the same core objective.
 Common types include:

-- Treasury Inflation-Protected Securities (TIPS): Issued by the U.S. government, these are the most well-known inflation-indexed bonds.
+- Treasury Inflation-Protected Securities (TIPS): Issued by the U.S. government.

-- Inflation-Indexed National Savings Securities - Cumulative (IINSS-C): An Indian variation aimed at shielding savings from inflation.
+- Inflation-Indexed National Savings Securities – Cumulative (IINSS-C): Available in India.

 Inflation-indexed bonds offer several unique features that make them appealing to investors: